 Setting up Enonic

-In this chapter, we will build a custom app based on the HMDB project, and play around with the Headless API
+In this chapter, we will create an Enonic app based on the Headless Movie DB project, and play around with the Headless API

 |For an in-depth introduction to Enonic, visit the official Enonic Developer 101 guide.|

-Our platform is actually called Enonic XP (XP, or Enonic for short).
+Our platform is called Enonic XP (XP, or Enonic for short).

 Enonic XP allows you to install and run one or more applications in a single instance.

 You can discover ready to run applications on Enonic Market, or you may build your own, like we will be doing in this tutorial.

 Each app may provide specific functionality.
 It may for instance be everything you need for a large website, or provide specific services, such as an API.
 An app is given a unique app name when it’s built.